Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 How can I sign commits?

-Enable signing either in the GPG section of the repository settings or the global git config in the application preferences and make sure you have a GPG key selected.
+Enable signing either in the GPG section of the repository settings or the global git config in the application settings and make sure you have a GPG key selected.
 Signing is automatic from there on.

 How can I verify commit signatures?